Welcome to Character Creation

 Skills

-Skills at one dot mean you have basic knowledge/performed it leisurely, two is general knowledge, three is a professional skill, four is a specialization, five is mastery.
+Skills at one dot mean you have basic knowledge/performed it leisurely, two is general knowledge, three is a professional skill, four is a specialization, and five is mastery.

 A Skill Specialty represents a specific expertise in a given skill.
 At creation, if you allotted dots into Academics, Craft, Performance, and/or Science, choose a free specialty for these skills; and then pick another free Specialty for any skill in which the character already has at least one dot.